sematic-ai/sematic/docs/slack.md

 $ # this is the token from the Slack App Webhook URL
 $ sematic settings set -p sematic.plugins.publishing.slack.SlackPublisher \
 >     SLACK_WEBHOOK_TOKEN XXX/YYY/ZZZ
-$  # this is an externally-accessible URL to your Dashboard,
+$  # this is an externally-accessible URL for your Dashboard,
 $  # used to construct the notification message
 $ sematic server-settings set SEMATIC_DASHBOARD_URL https://my.sematic
 ```